gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "How can I ever repay you?" she blubbered.

 I squeezed her hand gently.
 "You don't need to, Eleñima.
 This is what friends do for each other.
-Although..."
-I hesitated.
+Although…"  I hesitated.

 "Yes?"
 She dabbed her cheeks with the napkin (she would never do anything so crude as to wipe them).

 I looked away again, as if what I was about to say made me uncomfortable.
-"Well, I try not to let it show, but I am in rather a...situation.
+"Well, I try not to let it show, but I am in rather a…situation.
 My family disowned me.
 And of course I can expect nothing from the man I was to marry."

 "But what of your get-togethers?
-Surely you must...
-I mean..."
+Surely you must…  I mean…"

 I shrugged.
 "Not everyone can afford to be as generous as you are, my dear.
 But I dare not refuse anyone entry in case it should cost me the custom of